-and positive coefficient on consensus, consistent with our second main assumption of relative overconfidence.
+overconfidence.
 All else equal, forecasters attach more weight to their private information than they perceive others attach.
-That said, clearly, the estimates in Table VI are not directly comparable to those from our calibrated model: Both the horizon of the forecast and the outcome variable is different.
+That said, clearly, the estimates in Table VI are not directly comparable to those from our calibrated model.
+Both the horizon of the forecast and the outcome variable is different.
 In addition, in reality, forecasters have access to substantially more public information than the sole public signal in (5.3).
 Consequently, the corresponding estimate of the difference between v and \hat{v} in our calibrated model is somewhat larger than that in Table VI.
 Notwithstanding this discrepancy, the estimates in Table VI do provide independent validation of the second main assumption of our model, that of relative overconfidence.
+Finally, we note that the models of generalized overreactions discussed in Section 4, including that of Bordalo et al. (2019), are inconsistent with the evidence in Table V and VI.

-6.2.2 Different Public Signals and Different Samples
+6.2.2 Over- and Underreactions to Different Public Signals

-In this subsection, we discuss how one of our main moments of interest, the overreaction coefficient δ in (3.3), changes with the volatility of public signals and that of the forecasted variable.
-We then compare these comparative statics of our model to estimates in the data.
+In this subsection, we discuss the implications of different properties of public signals and of the forecasted variable for individuals' over- and underreactions.
+Specifically, we analyze how the over- and underreaction coefficient δ in (3.3) changes with respect to the precision of public information and that of the forecasted variable.
+We in each case compare the comparative statics of our model to estimates from the survey data.